We support Greenpop reforestation projects with funds raised to plant trees to feed honey bees.

 Our funds raised through this pledge are planting trees and feeding bees, fighting climate change, preserving habitats and conserving and cleaning water sources.
 Everyone can get buzzy with tree planting.

-THE LIST OF THE TREES FOR BEES IN THE PLATBOS AND BODHI KHAYA PROJECTS
+LIST OF THE TREES FOR BEES IN THE PLATBOS AND BODHI KHAYA PROJECTS

 Wondering about scalability?

+Around 70% of the trees planted in these projects are Good Bee Food, with Greenpop targets there is opportunity to plant up to 360 000 trees for bees.
 Every tree counts, whether its a gift for someone or a fundraiser by a school or company, planting trees for honey bees is a good buzz.

 the big picture